anthony0982/SwiftRecord/README.md

 [ci-bdg]: https://travis-ci.org/dglancy/SwiftRecord.svg
 [ci]: https://travis-ci.org/dglancy/SwiftRecord

 SwiftRecord is a lightweight ActiveRecord way of interacting with Core Data objects.
-Its a Swift port of the objective-c based [ObjectiveRecord](https://github.com/supermarin/ObjectiveRecord) library

-Its easy to get up and running with.
-No AppDelegate code required.
+Its easy to get up and running with no AppDelegate code required.
 Fully tested using Apple's XCTest framework.

 #### Usage